 The Russian licensing authority may require an apostille certificate from a notary public in Finland regarding the quota authorisation and a translation in Russian, validated by a Russian notary public.
 The export licence is presented at Russian Customs and thereby the company can take advantage of the reduced export duty.

-The time of application for the quota period 2019 opened on 1 October 2018 and closes on 1 December 2019.
+The time of application for the quota period 2020 opens on 1 October 2019 and closes on 1 December 2020.

 During the quota period until 31 May (first part of the quota period), the quota is split between traditional importers and new importers.